So are you having problems because your pizza dough is not stretching?

-But don’t worry, we will discuss each of these probable causes one by one, ’till you find the answer to our questions.
+But don’t worry; we will discuss each of these probable causes individually until you answer our questions.

 What Makes Pizza Dough Stretch?

 The fundamental factor that makes pizza stretch is gluten.
-Pizza dough that properly develops gluten is filled with gas produced during the fermentation process.
+Pizza dough that properly develops gluten is filled with gas produced during fermentation.
 These micro air bubbles allow the dough to stretch without your dough tearing or breaking.

-These collapsed air pockets will instantly bond to each other, acting as the glue between the flour, water, and the rest of your ingredients.
+These collapsed air pockets will instantly bond as the glue between the flour, water, and the rest of your ingredients.